puqeko/freqy/README.md

 ![Low pass filter](https://user-images.githubusercontent.com/12654833/31846378-59b172f8-b667-11e7-8f96-c55c4cfb1870.png)

 Values for C and R could be 3.3&nbsp;nF and 10 k&Omega; respectivly.
-The idea is to filter out the ~31&nbsp;kHz sqaure wave PWM frequency leaving the average of the duty cycle.
+The idea is to ground the ~31&nbsp;kHz sqaure wave PWM frequency leaving the average of the duty cycle.
 Since the duty cycle is sinusoidally varing, so is the filtered signal.
 You can use the formula